coloradobum/candide/README.md

 Candide lets you focus on developing multiple websites concurrently, while abstracting the server configuration.

 # Quick Start Guide
+Ensure you have git setup on your machine

+<code>which git</code>

+If using a Mac, Home brew is recommended for installing git. http://brew.sh/

+If using a mac, download Developer Tools from developer.apple.com/downloads for your OS.

 Download and install the latest version of Virtualbox and Virtualbox Extension Pack:

 https://www.virtualbox.org/wiki/Downloads